Big-Plato/Big-Plato/README.md

-<h1 align="left">Luis Octávio</h1>
+<h1 align="left">Hi!
+My name is Luis Octávio</h1>

-<p>Welcome to my GitHub profile!
-I have thirty years old and live in Rio de Janeiro, I'm a graduate of Philosophy.
+<p color="white">I have thirty years old and live in Rio de Janeiro, I'm a graduate of Philosophy.
 I really love philosophy, but I love technology and <strong>programming</strong> more.
-That's why I study to become a FullStack Developer.
+That's why I study to become a FullStack Developer.</p>
 <br>

 <h2> 🖥️ Tools and Technologies</h2>